wri/carbon-budget/readme.md

 3) Change the number of loss years variable `loss_years` in `constants_and_names.py`.

-4) In `constants.h` (emissions/cpp_util/), change the number of model years (`int model_years`) and the loss tile pattern (`char lossyear[]`).
+4) In `constants.h` (emissions/cpp_util/), change the number of model years (`int model_years`)
+   and the loss tile pattern (`char lossyear[]`).

 5) In `equations.cpp` (emissions/cpp_util/), change the number of model years (`int model_years`).

-6) Make sure that changes in forest age category produced by `mp_forest_age_category_IPCC.py` and the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still make sense.

-7) Obtain and pre-process the updated drivers of tree cover loss model in `mp_prep_other_inputs.py` (comment out everything except the drivers lines).
+6) Obtain and pre-process the updated drivers of tree cover loss model and tree cover loss from fires using `mp_prep_other_inputs_annual.py`.
 Note that the drivers map probably needs to be reprojected to WGS84 and resampled (0.005x0.005 deg) in ArcMap or similar before processing into 0.00025x0.00025 deg 10x10 tiles using this script.

-8) Create a new year of burned area data using `mp_burn_year.py` (multiple changes to script needed, and potentially some reworking if the burned area ftp site has changed its structure or download protocol).
-   Further instructions are at the top of `burn_date/mp_burn_year.py`.
+   `mp_prep_other_inputs_annual.py` has some additional notes about that.

+7) Make sure that changes in forest age category produced by `mp_forest_age_category_IPCC.py` and the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still make sense.

-Strictly speaking, if only the drivers, burn year, and tree cover loss are being updated, the model only needs to be run from forest_age_category_IPCC onwards (loss affects IPCC age category but model extent isn't affected by any of these inputs).
+Strictly speaking, if only the drivers, tree cover loss from fires, and tree cover loss are being updated, the model only needs to be run from forest_age_category_IPCC onwards (loss affects IPCC age category).
 However, for completeness, I suggest running all stages of the model from model_extent onwards for an update so that model outputs from all stages have the same version in their metadata and the same dates of output as the model stages that are actually being changed.
 A full model run (all tiles, all stages) takes about 18 hours on an r5d.24xlarge